ravendb/samples-crypto-app/README.md

 You can watch a [quick 5 minute overview](https://www.youtube.com/watch?v=yF-ReWqVaqU) of the Time Series feature in RavenDB and what it enables.

+There's also [an in-depth walkthrough](https://ravendb.net/articles/working-with-market-data-using-time-series-in-ravendb) of how this code was built that introduces you to the different parts of the Time Series API.

 ## Live Demo

 https://ravendb-samples-crypto-app.netlify.com